 The footprints of Kurpany and the imprints of the dead Mala warriors are permanently imprinted on the north-east face of Uluru at the sacred site of Tjukatjapi, a “honeycomb of horizontal shallow caverns”.

-The Base Walk track heads towards the north-west corner of Uluru, where it follows the road for a short distance.
+The Uluru Base Walk track now heads towards the north-west corner of Uluru, where it follows the road for a short distance.